Graduate Certificate Program Requirements

 The description of program administration should include the following details:

-All chairs or directors whose departments or programs are taking part in the proposed certificate program must submit statements of endorsement by their school or college Dean.
+All chairs or directors whose departments or programs are taking part in the proposed certificate program or whose units will be affected by the certificate program must be consulted for endorsement, and must also submit statements of endorsement by their school or college Dean.

 Graduate Certificate Proposals December 2018